 -

-Serving: Remove the bay leaf and serve the Jollof rice hot, accompanied by grilled meat or vegetables, according to your preferences.
+Serving: Remove the bay leaf and serve the Jollof rice piping hot, accompanied by grilled meat or vegetables, according to your preferences.

 Note